F1 2014 (video game)

 F1 2014 is a racing video game based on the 2014 Formula One season developed and published by Codemasters.
 Despite releasing during the lifespan of eighth-generation consoles PlayStation 4 and Xbox One, the game was released on seventh-generation consoles PlayStation 3 and Xbox 360 instead, in addition to a release on Microsoft Windows.
-F1 2014 is the last F1 game to be released in September/October, releasing during the latter month.
+F1 2014 is the last F1 game to be released in September/October, releasing during the latter month, and the last to be released on the aforementioned PlayStation 3 and Xbox 360.
+The game received mixed reviews from critics, who criticised the lack of innovation and removal of the classic content from the previous title.
+The online servers for the game were shut down on 21 March 2024.

 Features

 The game features the initial driver line-ups from the 2014 season.
-Substitute drivers Will Stevens and André Lotterer were not included in the game, as they both only raced once during the 2014 season.
-Furthermore, all races feature full grids of 22 drivers - in the real life season, the Marussia team were absent for the final three races of the season due to financial difficulties whilst Caterham also missed two races towards the end of the season due to financial difficulties before returning for the final round in Abu Dhabi.
-The game features the new turbo-hybrid cars introduced in the 2014 season, as well as the team and driver line-ups.
-All of the 2014 Formula One tracks are featured, including new additions like the Red Bull Ring, Hockenheimring, the brand-new Sochi Autodrom, and Bahrain in night conditions.
+Substitute drivers Will Stevens and André Lotterer were not included in the game, as they both only raced once during that season.
+Furthermore, all races feature full grids of 22 drivers - in the real-life season, the Marussia team were absent for the final three races of the season due to financial difficulties whilst Caterham also missed two races towards the end of the season due to financial difficulties before returning for the final round in Abu Dhabi.
+The game features the new turbo-hybrid cars introduced in that season, as well as the team and driver line-ups.
+All of the Formula One tracks are featured, including new additions like the Red Bull Ring, Hockenheimring, the brand-new Sochi Autodrom, and Bahrain in night conditions.

 The game allows players to choose any team to drive for at the start of Career Mode, rather than forcing the player to start at a team lower down the grid, as in previous titles.
 Also unlike previous titles, the Career Mode allows players to choose from three different season lengths: seven races, 12 races or the full 19 races.
 The game also features a new driver evaluation test, and the Scenario Mode has been improved.
 The game does not feature Classic Content, a feature from the game's predecessor which allowed users to drive historic Formula One cars around historic tracks.

-This is also the last Formula 1 game of the series to feature red flag.
+This was the last game in the series to use red flag mechanics, until it was reintroduced in F1 23.